Metric Relationship Tree

 Your team reviews, accepts, edits, or rejects proposals.
 The graph grows iteratively as you validate each piece.

 You stay in control.
-Every node, relationship, and SQL definition the agent proposes must be reviewed before it becomes part of your knowledge graph.
+Every node, relationship, and metric definition the agent proposes must be reviewed before it becomes part of your knowledge graph.
 The graph grows incrementally as your team validates each piece — ensuring accuracy from day one.

 Healthcare